1983 Brisbane Rugby League season

-The 1983 Brisbane Rugby League premiership was the 75th season of Brisbane's semi-professional rugby league football competition.
+The 1983 Brisbane Rugby League premiership was the 75th season of Brisbane's professional rugby league football competition.
 Eight teams from across Brisbane competed for the premiership, which culminated in a grand final match between the Eastern Suburbs and Redcliffe clubs.

 Season summary

-Teams played each other three times, with 21 rounds of competition played.
+Teams played each other twice, with 14 rounds of competition played.
 It resulted in a top four of Eastern Suburbs, Redcliffe, Fortitude Valley, Southern Suburbs.